-If we assume that $m=n$ and $\rho\le 0.1$, then \cref{alg:sylv-mp} (with four refinement steps) and \cref{alg:sylv-mp-inversion} (with five steps) require the equivalent of $\big(55+\frac{1}{5}\big)n^3$ and $\big(46+\frac{8}{15}\big) n^3$ binary64 flops, respectively.
+For $m=n$ and $\rho\le 0.1$, \cref{alg:sylv-mp} with four refinement steps and \cref{alg:sylv-mp-inversion} with five steps require the equivalent of $\big(55+\frac{1}{5}\big)n^3$ and $\big(46+\frac{8}{15}\big) n^3$ binary64 flops, respectively, for the Sylvester equations.
 This computational cost is at least 9.2\% and 22.4\% lower than that of the binary64 Bartels--Stewart algorithm, which requires $60n^3$ flops.

-On the other hand, the Lyapunov equations in our test set are rather ill conditioned, and three refinement steps are generally insufficient for the mixed-precision algorithms to converge.
+The Lyapunov equations in our test set are rather ill conditioned, and three refinement steps are generally insufficient for the mixed-precision algorithms to converge.
 Therefore, we should expect our mixed-precision algorithms to be slower than the Bartels--Stewart algorithm.